 The summer crochet lace wrap pattern can be finished off in two ways for two slightly different looks to meet your individual style.
 As for the number of ways that you can wear it, is up to your imagination.
 However, I’ve shown you several possibilities for this styling crochet wrap in the following images.

 To wear this beauty as shown below you will need a shawl pin.
 This is really cool because it allows the wrap to drape down at the front.
-It’s a great way to hide any unwanted bulge.

 In the image below you can see it worn long like an elegant scarf.
 This is one of my favorite ways to show off the pretty lace.
 It looks super cool over a tank, but you could wear it like that with just about anything from a summer dress to a winter sweater.
 This would also look very sharp in white for a wedding.

 As you can see, the lace at the top of the wrap is different than at the bottom of the wrap.
 If you want both sides to look somewhat the same you simple change where you end the pattern repeat.
-See the pattern variation at the bottom of the pattern.
+See the variation instructions at the bottom of the pattern.

-And it’s 52% cotton, which along with the open lace stitch, makes it great for the hot summer weather.
+I used Cotton Fair by Premier Yarns, a fine #2 cotton/acrylic blend.
+The yarn is light and soft, which along with the open lace stitch, makes it great for the hot summer weather.